 The best method of treatment depends on the type of mesothelioma you have.
 Some mesothelioma specialists are experts in treating only pleural mesothelioma, while others have experience treating patients with peritoneal mesothelioma.
 You will need to seek out a specialist that is best suited for your unique diagnosis.

-Did You Know?
-You need a doctor who specializes in mesothelioma because the disease is so rare.
 There are over 1.6 million cases of cancer diagnosed in the U.S. each year.
 Lung cancer makes up around 14 percent of these cases.
-Mesothelioma accounts for just over a tenth of a percent (about 0.16%) of cancer diagnoses each year.
+Mesothelioma accounts for just over 2,500 diagnosed cases every year.
+That’s a tenth of one percent (0.16%)of all yearly cancer diagnoses.
+This is why finding a doctor with mesothelioma experience is so important.

 There are also cancer centers in the country that specialize in mesothelioma.
 These centers have multidisciplinary teams of mesothelioma specialists.
 Some of these medical centers are Veterans Administration (VA) hospitals.
 This is because a large percentage of mesothelioma patients were exposed to asbestos while in the military.
 If your condition is not the result of exposure to asbestos while serving in the military, you need to find a mesothelioma doctor that practices out of a non-VA surgical center.